FabioScielzoOrtiz/Estadistica4all.github.io/Notebooks/Linear Regression/Linear Regression in Python and R.md

-The main usefulness of the linear regression model is to predict the values of a **quantitative** variable, called **response variable**,  depending on the values of other, **quantitative** or **categorical** variables , called **predictors**.
+The main usefulness of the linear regression model is to **predict** the values of a **quantitative** variable, called **response variable**,  depending on the values of other, **quantitative** or **categorical** variables , called **predictors**.

-The other important usefulness of the linear regression model is to do inference, in other words, analyze the relation between the response variable and the predictors.
+The other important usefulness of the linear regression model is to do **inference**, in other words, analyze the relation between the response variable and the predictors.

+Some questions related to making inferences are as follows:

+- Which predictors are most important in explaining the response?

+- What is the relationship between the response and each predictor?
+Is the relationship positive, negative, or does it depend on the value of another predictor?

+- Can the relationship between response and predictors be summarized with a linear equation, or is it a more complex relationship?

 &nbsp;